Top 20 TestNG Interview Questions and Answers

 @BeforeSuite, @BeforeClass, @BeforeTest, @BeforeMethod are the precondition annotations.

-(ii) Test annotation: This is the annotation which is only mentioned before the test case (Before the method written to execute the test case)
+(ii) Test annotation: This is the annotation that is only mentioned before the test case (Before the method written to execute the test case)

 @Test is the test annotation